learnk8s/learnk8s.io/src/microsAuthentication/content.md

 serviceToken = string(b)
 ```

-Note how the path to the Service Account Token is different from the previous case (it used to be `/var/run/secrets/kubernetes.io/serviceaccount/token`).
+Note how the path to the Service Account Token is different from the previous case (i.e. it used to be `/var/run/secrets/kubernetes.io/serviceaccount/token`).

 Since the Service Account Token Volume Projection feature relies on the token being refreshed periodically by the kubelet, it is recommended to re-read the token every 5 minutes in the app.